-A newly-formed global network of cruise port residents, civil society organizations, and labor & crime victim advocates that came together during the COVID 19 pandemic to demand “no return to business-as-usual” for cruising.
+A global network of cruise port residents, civil society organizations, and labor & crime victim advocates that came together during the COVID 19 pandemic to demand “no return to business-as-usual” for cruising.

 The Global Cruise Activist Network provides a forum for building relationships and alliances, and taking collective action.
 Our focus is on organizing, sharing information, skills and resources, and building a “big tent” coalition.

 For decades, the cruise industry’s business model has depended on burning huge volumes of highly polluting fuel, dumping in the ocean, underpaying its lowest-paid workers, and avoiding labor, tax, environmental and criminal laws.
 Cruise ships continue to put the social, cultural, economic, public health, and environmental health of port communities at risk.
 Cruise companies have failed to protect the health and safety of passengers and workers, and have contributed to climate change.